openhpc/cloudwg/tutorials/pearc20/exercise4.md

 ---

 # Exercise 4: Exploring our Testbed
-## Open OnDemand, X2go, Containers, and Augmenting our Cluster
+## Open OnDemand, X2go, and Containers

 In [Exercise 3:](exercise3.html), we built an elastic cluster that has: